All content copyright © 2010-2024 Frank Revelo, www.frankrevelo.com

 Engage pelvic muscles (mula bandha) whenever possible, same muscles targeted by Kegel exercises.

-25 hanging knee raises, performed immediately after pullups/chinups, thus increasing total hang time.
+25 hanging knee raises on even days, 5 * 5 sec one arm hangs per arm (alternate arm each rep) on odd days, performed immediately after pullups/chinups, thus increasing total hang time.
 Skip if no horizontal bar available.

-50 squat jumps on even days, 50 alternating split squat jumps (aka backward lunges, alternating forward/backward leg each jump) on odd days.
+100 squat jumps on even days, 100 alternating split squat jumps (aka backward lunges, alternating forward/backward leg each jump) on odd days.
+Fewer reps if hiking or bicycle touring that day.
 Jump height for both exercises can be small, just enough so feet leave ground.
 For squat jump, full knee flexion at bottom position (Asian squat or malasana pose).
 For split squat jump, lean upper body forwards and make other adjustments to put more focus on glutes and hamstrings during ascent versus overemphasizing quadriceps.
+Knee of front leg should be in front of toes at bottom of split squat: the further in front, the better, both to strengthen knee and to improve ankle dorsiflexion under load.

-25 standard pushups on even days, 25 dive bomber pushups on odd days.
-For both types of pushups, hands about shoulder width apart, thumbs in line with body (fingers pointing about 45° to sides) for neutral rotation of upper arm in shoulder joint, to prevent shoulder impingement injury.
+25 standard pushups on even days, 25 partial dive bomber pushups on odd days.
+For both types of pushups, hands about shoulder width apart, thumbs in line with body (fingers pointing about 45° to sides) for neutral rotation of upper arm in shoulder joint to avoid shoulder impingement injury, descend until chest lightly touches floor.
+Full version of dive bomber pushup continues past point where chest touches floor, however full version caused me some shoulder impingement.

 100 steps (per leg) running in place, ideally in under 60 seconds.
 Strengthens hip flexor and ankle stabilizer muscles and Achilles tendon, develops good running form, cardio exercise, bone vibration exercise.
 Running in place can cause injury if done with bad form (twisted ankle, torn Achilles tendon or tendon insertion into heel bone), so start slow and then pick up pace.